Home Warranty Statistics 2026: Market Size, Claim Rates & Industry Data

 See what plans you qualify for in less than 2 minutes

-Home warranties are one of the most debated financial products in the homeowner's toolkit — but the industry data tells a clearer story than most people realize.
-With repair costs rising and the average U.S. home aging past 40 years, the numbers behind home warranties in 2026 are more relevant than ever.
+Home warranties remain one of the most debated financial products in the homeowner's toolkit, but the industry data tells a clearer story than most people realize.
+With repair costs climbing and the median U.S. home now more than 40 years old, the numbers behind home warranties in 2026 are more relevant than ever.

 Key Pinch Points

-• Only 5% of U.S. households currently carry a home warranty plan
+• Only 5% of U.S. households carry a home warranty plan

 Trusted by Thousands